 Clean Water Damage Response in Layton, Utah

 A Category 1 water intrusion, known as “clean water,” might seem less threatening, but it’s a significant risk for properties across Layton.
-Whether it’s a burst supply line from a harsh winter freeze-thaw cycle or a failed washing machine hose in a newer West Layton home, the source is sanitary.
-However, that clean water quickly interacts with building materials, creating the potential for serious structural issues and microbial growth.
+Whether it’s a burst pipe ceiling damage in Layton from a harsh winter freeze-thaw cycle or a failed washing machine overflow in a newer West Layton home, the source is sanitary.
+However, that clean water quickly interacts with building materials, creating the potential for serious structural issues and mold remediation needs.

 Operating from our shop on North Hill Field Road for the past decade, Upkeep Water Damage Restoration provides expert Category 1 cleanup focused on the specific challenges of our local homes.
 As a family-owned, veteran-owned business, we have a deep understanding of how water affects the varied construction styles found from East Layton to the developments near the Layton Hills Mall.